 Screen printing

-Gel printing uses a soft, rubber-like plate (so-calledgelli plate) to create and transfer the image onto paper.
+Gel printing uses a soft, rubber-like plate (the so-calledgelli plate) to create the image and transfer it onto paper.
 This technique is very popular due to its simplicity and creative possibilities.

 Principle: